 Natural Stone Veneer: Thinstone Veneer is real stone, but with less weight, making installation easier—especially for renovations.

-Cultured Stone: Lighter and often quicker to install, but you trade off some authenticity and long-term durability.
+Manufactured Stone: Lighter and often quicker to install, but you trade off some authenticity and long-term durability.

 Why it matters: Thin veneer lets you enjoy the beauty and performance of real stone without overloading walls or foundations—perfect for both new builds and remodels.